STILL NEED HEALTH COVERAGE FOR 2018?

 - All Marketplace insurance plans cover ER services, doctor and hospital charges, pregnancy, treatment for all pre-existing conditions, mental health and substance abuse services, lab work, and a list of essential health benefits.
 Some include dental coverage.

-- Plans cover free contraceptive services and breast cancer screenings for women, and a whole range of preventive services for all adults and children.
+- Plans cover services like breast cancer screenings for women and a whole range of preventive services for all adults and children.

 - All plans are offered by private insurance companies that compete for your business based on features and price.